-

 Shares acquisition in a publicly traded company will trigger a mandatory tender offer if there is a change of control.
 The regulation defines control as (i) having more than 50% of the issued shares in the company with voting rights, or (ii) having less than 50% of shares in the company but having the power to determine (either directly or indirectly) the management or policies of the company.

-The POJK 9/2018 elaborates certain conditions in which the shares control will not trigger a mandatory tender offer, among others: (i) the acquisition resulted from marriage or inheritance; (ii) the acquisition resulted from court decision that are final and binding; (iii) the acquisition resulted from the private placement in order to improve the financial position of the target company as regulated under the relevant OJK regulation; (iv) the acquisition results from a rights issue, where the shareholders obtain shares by exercising their rights in proportion to their shareholding, (v) the acquisition results from an increase of capital without pre-emptive rights in the context of debt restructuring where the public company is in financial distress.
+The POJK No. 9/2018 elaborates certain conditions in which the shares control will not trigger a mandatory tender offer, among others: (i) the acquisition resulted from marriage or inheritance; (ii) the acquisition resulted from court decision that are final and binding; (iii) the acquisition resulted from the private placement in order to improve the financial position of the target company as regulated under the relevant OJK regulation; (iv) the acquisition results from a rights issue, where the shareholders obtain shares by exercising their rights in proportion to their shareholding, (v) the acquisition results from an increase of capital without pre-emptive rights in the context of debt restructuring where the public company is in financial distress.

 -

-What information relating to a target company will be publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?
+What information relating to a target company is publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?

-For private target companies, the publicly available information would be limited to (i) the corporate information of the company which can be obtained from the Minister of Law and Human Rights’ system and (ii) the litigation information of the target, if any, as published in the online registers of the courts having jurisdiction over the target’s domicile (the Case Search Information System or locally known as Surat Informasi Penelusuran Perkara).
+For private target companies, the publicly available information would be limited to (i) the corporate information of the company which can be obtained from the Minister of Law system and (ii) the litigation information of the target, if any, as published in the online registers of the courts having jurisdiction over the target’s domicile (the Case Search Information System or locally known as Surat Informasi Penelusuran Perkara).
 However, there are a few downsides to using this publicly available information as there is a possibility that the information contained on the website is not updated.

 For listed target companies, in addition to the general information that is available as stipulated above, the following information/documents are also available for the public: